seangatua/cse15l-lab-reports/lab1.md

 ![Image](cat (with file).png)

 The working directory is /home
-The output of the command is the contents of the README file The output is correct; cat printed the contents of the file onto the terrminal
+The output of the command is the contents of the README file/ The output is correct; cat printed the contents of the file onto the terrminal